Amazing Natural Places to Swim in Niue

 2. Matapa Chasm

 This majestic chasm contains a sheltered swimming spot with nice deep water.
-Enjoy swimming and snorkelling here at any tide where the water is lit up to its fullest at midday.
-There is an outpour of freshwater into the chasm, which is most noticeable at low tide and can distort your vision for snorkelling.
+Enjoy swimming and snorkelling at Matapa Chasm at any tide where the water is lit up to its fullest at midday.
+There is an outpour of freshwater into the chasm, which is most noticeable at low tide.
+This can result in a cooler swim and can distort your vision for snorkelling.

 3. Avatele Beach